eula01/eulalia.xyz/posts/inspecting-python-bytecode.md

 > We understand that the extra cost of this information may not be acceptable for some users, so we propose an opt-out mechanism which will cause generated code objects to not have the extra information while also allowing pyc files to not include the extra information.

-So you can opt-out by passing `-Xno_debug_ranges` to `python`.
+So you may opt-out by passing `-Xno_debug_ranges` to `python`.

-Now, as we wait for Pablo Galino's PEP to drop, Pablo Escobar waits with us :)
+POV Pablo Escobar waits for Pablo Galino's PEP to drop

 ![Pablo](pablowait.gif)